Group controlling and consolidation

 2. Two distinct functions in terms of approach and purpose

 Differences between these two functions may be seen in:

-The socio-economic situation affects these two functions but where the group controller is expected to anticipate its effects, the consolidation accountant will attest to, and give evidence of, the impact of the situation.
+The socio-economic situation affects these two functions but where the group controller is expected to anticipate its effects, the consolidation manager will attest to, and give evidence of, the impact of the situation.

 For the group controller, the scope of consolidation of the group is considered primarily from an economic point of view.
 It is essential to monitor and analyse the performance of those departments and companies with the greatest economic importance across the group.
 It is not unusual for reporting frequency to vary according to the size and turnover of the subsidiary.
 The essential criterion is the ability to state variances and trends compared with budgets and to take the necessary action on a group level.
 In this case the limited influence of some companies often serves to exclude these ‘small’ companies from the detailed analysis of figures reported or even from monthly reporting itself.

 In contrast, the consolidation manager is obliged (particularly since the advent of IFRS) to include all companies falling within the scope of consolidation, or those exceeding the criteria related to the group’s percentage holding of the company in question.
 He will consider it more from the perspective of legal entity.
 The advent of IFRS and its segment information is having the effect of bringing these two approaches closer together.

 #5 Viewpoint and interpretation of figures:

 The method of consolidating these companies could also vary greatly depending on the viewpoint of the group controller or consolidation accountant.
 From an economic viewpoint, the group controller typically takes full account of companies when preparing budgets and comparing actuals.

 The consolidation manager must apply the consolidation method based on the group’s percentage of control over the subsidiary.
 This has an effect on the value of consolidated accounts or on the resulting ratios.